-The project was inspired due to recent research carried out by Bombay Sapphire on technology and creativity.
+The project was inspired by recent research carried out by Bombay Sapphire, asking the question of technology's role in creativity.
 The research showed that almost 50% of the UK population said that technology encourages them to be more creative.
 With that in mind, we set out to create something unique using Yinka’s art, Bombay Sapphire imagery and artificial intelligence for this year’s Frieze Art Festival in London.

 In this project, we tested two AI approaches to see what process would deliver the most creative output: